-Will graduate students and their advisors be able to use the Student Success Collaborative?
+Will graduate students and their advisors be able to use Navigate?

 Yes.
-The Student Success Collaborative and the data-driven models within the platform were developed specifically for undergraduate students, so functionality for graduate students is limited.
+Navigate and the data-driven models within the platform were developed specifically for undergraduate students, so functionality for graduate students is limited.
 Graduate students may use the platform to schedule appointments with their academic advisor and other faculty and staff using the platform as well as view notes or advising reports.

-Will advisors be able to use the Student Success Collaborative to track advising notes?
+Will advisors be able to use Navigate to track advising notes?

 Yes.
-Student Success Collaborative has a note-sharing system that serves as a centralized place to increase campuswide communication and collaboration in serving students – including referrals to other advisors for major/minor exploration and to academic support resources such as tutoring.
+Navigate has a note-sharing system that serves as a centralized place to increase campuswide communication and collaboration in serving students – including referrals to other advisors for major/minor exploration and to academic support resources such as tutoring.

 Will advisors be able to share notes with administrators, faculty and other advisors?

 Yes and no. The author of the note can choose who has permission to view the note.
 FERPA policy requires all notes become part of a student's academic record, giving the student the right to request access at any time.
 A guide for best practices for academic advising notes and note sharing can be found here.

 Why do faculty and advisors have access to all students’ data, including those who are not their advisees?

 Navigate provides appropriate faculty, advisors and administrators with access to student information, promoting seamless transitions and easy information-sharing.
 Under the Family Educational Rights and Privacy Act (FERPA), faculty, advisers and administrators can only access a given student’s data when they have an academic need-to-know.
 Accessing student data without an academic need-to-know is a violation of FERPA.